cltl/ma-communicative-robots/data/test-scenes/README.md

 # Multimodal Interaction Data Representation (MIDR)

 This data folder contains test data for multimodal interaction systems with robots and virtual agents.
-This data can be rendered by interacting system that record the interaction and it can be annotated with interpretations.
+This data can be rendered by interacting systems that record the interaction and it can be annotated with interpretations (by people and/or systems).

 The data consists of a series of folders, each folder representing a single scenario with multimodal data files and JSON files that contain meta data on the data files and annotations of units within the multimodal data.